 3.1 All applicants for employment will be required to complete an application form containing questions about their academic and employment history and their suitability for the role.
 Incomplete application forms will be returned to the applicant where the application deadline has not passed.
 Should there be any gaps in academic or employment history, a satisfactory explanation must be provided.
 A curriculum vitae will not be accepted in place of the completed application form.

-3.2 Applicants will receive a job description and person specification for the role applied for.
+3.2 Applicants will receive a job description including a person specification for the role applied for.
 Application forms, job descriptions, person specifications and the School's Safeguarding Policy are available to download from the School's website.

 3.3 The School will conduct a shortlisting exercise by reviewing all application forms received in order to determine which applicants will be invited for interview.
 The shortlisting exercise will usually be conducted by at least two members of staff.